Kasundi: Types of kasundi

 Different households traditionally had their own unique recipe and closely guarded process of making kasundi, though the differences lie more or less in the use of spices.
 Some families prepared kasundi with just salt, ground mustard, dry chillies, turmeric and mustard oil.
 Others used combinations of different dry and ground spices like black caraway (kalonji), fennel, wild celery (radhuni shaak) seed, ajwain, long pepper (pippali), chilli, black pepper, fenugreek (methi), clove, green and black cardamom, cumin (jeera), coriander (dhonia), nutmeg (jaiphal), mace (javitri), Java pepper (kabab chini), dried mango, dried kul etc.

 Chaudhurani mentions a dozen spices that were added to the kasundi, including green and black cardamom, cumin, coriander, nutmeg, mace, long pepper, chillies, black pepper and wild celery seeds.
 It also was made with a combination of fruits like mango, tamarind, indian jujube (kul) or hog plum (amda).
 The base kasundi is used to make tomato-kasundi, unripe mango-kasundi and other variations.

 Jhal kasundi

 The most popular variant of kasundi is the plain kasundi that is also known as Jhal Kasundi (fiery kasundi).
 While different homes had different recipes, the simplest one was made with dry ground mustard seeds (both black and yellow, taken from the newest crop), water, salt and haldi.
-The more complex recipes used to have minuscule amounts of 12 masalas - haldi, dried red chilli, bay leaf, coriander, cumin, fennel, pepper, ginger, wild celery (randhuni), cinnamon, javitri or green cardamom and fennel flower (kalonji) - sometimes added with a paste of green mango as a souring agent.
+The more complex recipes used to have minuscule amounts of 12 masalas &ndash.
+Haldi, dried red chilli, bay leaf, coriander, cumin, fennel, pepper, ginger, wild celery (randhuni), cinnamon, javitri or green cardamom and fennel flower (kalonji) - Sometimes added with a paste of green mango as a souring agent.
 It had to be made with strictly sanitised conditions for fear of the sauce going bad, and therefore could not be made in humid weather.